Simple & Delicious Roasted Tomato Sauce Recipe (Freeze or Can)

 Step 4: Reduce & Blend the Roasted Tomatoes

 Once your tomatoes are finished roasting, you have a couple of options.
 If you are using a traditional blender and did not stew any additional tomatoes on the stove, you could transfer the roasted tomatoes directly to your blender.
 I would allow them to cool slightly first to avoid hot splatters!

-However, if you want to reduce the tomatoes even more to create an extra thick sauce (or if you have those other tomatoes already stewing in a pot) transfer the roasted tomatoes into a pot on the stove.
+However, if you want to reduce the tomatoes even more to create an extra thick sauce (and/or if you have those other tomatoes already stewing in a pot) carefully transfer the roasted tomatoes into a pot on the stove.
 Heat and simmer to further reduce the chunky sauce to a thickness of your liking – but keep in mind it will become even thicker once it is blended!

 Next, blend the tomatoes until the sauce is a smooth, creamy consistency.
-Using an immersion blender makes this extremely easy, right in the pot!
+Using a stick blender makes this extremely easy, right in the pot!
 We love this immersion blender, and use it regularly for many recipes – like this creamy roasted carrot and sweet potato soup!
 Alternatively, blend your roasted tomato sauce in a classic blender in batches as needed.
 You could choose to leave it chunky and not blend it at all.
 But keep in mind the skins will be more noticeable and potentially tough if they aren’t blended.

 After blending, assess the thickness.
 If you want it thicker even still, continue to simmer on medium-low heat to reduce further.
 Or, if it is all good to go, continue to the next step!